 Jobs and opportunities for young people plus job clubs, CV tips and more to help you find and get the perfect job.

-Oxfordshire County Council keeps information about all young people.
-This is to help us help you better.
+Oxfordshire County Council keeps in touch with all young people.
+This is to help you find and stay in the best 16+ learning and progress successfully to your first job or apprenticeship.
 Register and help us keep your information up to date.

 The EET Support Service provides one-to-one support for young people aged 16-18 Not in Employment, Education or Training who need extra help to re-engage with learning.